theonaunheim/tutorials/journeys_in_jupyter/101_python_data_ecosystem/!README.txt

 REVISED   : 2018-08-20
 LICENSE   : MIT
 WARNING   : This is a Windows only tutorial.
-NAME      : Introduction to the Jupyter Ecosystem
+NAME      : Introduction to the Python Data Ecosystem

 ===
 Generally
 ===
-This presentation provides an introduction to the Jupyter Notebook and the other freely available Python data analysis tools our there.
+This presentation provides an introduction to the Jupyter Notebook (our user interface) and the other freely available Python data analysis tools out there.
 It is made up entirely of Jupyter Notebook files and is divided as follows:

 1) "1_introduction"
     Pretty much like it sounds.